If you grew up watching The Addams Family on TV, snap your fingers.

 Wednesday’s favorite toy was her headless Marie Antoinette doll.
 Lisa Loring, the actress who played her, says she is frequently asked whether she was allowed to keep it.
 She wasn’t.

 In fact, in the DVD commentary, the cast says that someone broke into the closed set and stole most of the props as soon as the show was canceled.
 No one knows what happened to most of them.

-Morticia (Carolyn Jones) spent a lot of her time tending to her wild plants in the conservatory–especially the meat-eating Cleopatra.
+Morticia (Carolyn Jones) spent a lot of a time in the conservatory

 Wednesday’s bedroom is more Victorian B&B than spooky:

-Pugsley’s original name was Pubert, but the network made them change it.
-His room is described by Morticia to a visitor as “The door at the top of the stairs with the baby vultures painted on it.”
+Pugsley’s room is described to a visitor as “The door at the top of the stairs with the baby vultures painted on it.”